builder-247/itp2d/README.md

 offloading as much work as possible to heavily optimized basic linear algebra subprograms via standard [CBLAS][] and [LAPACK][] interfaces, and to [FFTW][], the fastest discrete Fourier transform library in the West.

-A user intending to use itp2d for science should first read the [associated article][article] published in [Computer Physics Communications][CPC].
-The article describes the underlying algorithms behind the program in more detail and from a scientific point of view, whereas the purpose of this document is to give a quick overview about the structure and use of the program.

-If you use itp2d for published scientific work, please cite the aforementioned [article][].
-You are not bound by any license or user agreement to do so – this is only a kind wish from a scientist to another.
-We all have indices to increase and CVs to polish.

 [CBLAS]: http://netlib.org/blas
 [LAPACK]: http://www.netlib.org/lapack